Omphalotus: Taxonomy

 Victor Fayod originally erected the genus with Pleurotus olearius and P. eryngii as its principal species in 1889, placing it in a tribus ("alliance") with the genera Pleurotus and Pleurotellus.

 The relationships of the genus have become clearer with genetic analysis.
 Rolf Singer placed it and the related Lampteromyces in the Boletales due to the presence of the pigment variegatic acid.
 More specifically the genera were placed in the family Paxillaceae.
 However, it was found that fungi of the genus Omphalotus break down lignin while those of the genus Paxillus break down cellulose.

 Since then, the genera have been found to have a close relationship with the genus Nothopanus, and the whole group to lie within the agaric family Marasmiaceae.
 The group has been classified in their own family Omphalotaceae.

 The type species is the jack-o'-lantern mushroom (Omphalotus olearius) from Europe.
 Another eight species have been described.
 The seven species examined genetically form two clades.
 One is an illudens clade containing (O. illudens) of Europe and North America, and (O. mexicanus) from Central America.
 The other is an olearius clade containing O. olearius and the tsukiyotake (O. japonicus) from eastern Asia as sister species, and the western jack-o'-lantern (O. olivascens) and (O. subilludens).
 Since the phylogeny was published, Omphalotus flagelliformis has been described from Yunnan Province in China, which is related to O. mexicanus and O. illudens.

-The generic name Omphalotus is derived from the Byzantine Greek ὀμϕαλοειδής, meaning "navel".
+The generic name Omphalotus is derived from the Byzantine Greek ὀμΦαλοειδής, meaning "navel".